Help us match you with local pros in your area

 Ductwork Cleaning | $412-$1,029 |

-Get quotes from at least three HVAC providers.
-Explain your issues and ask if technicians can inspect your system in person.
-Review each company's diagnoses, recommended solutions, estimated cost, timelines, and warranties.
+Get quotes from at least three HVAC contractors.
+Describe your issues and ask if technicians can inspect your system in person.
+Review each provider's diagnoses, recommended solutions, estimated cost, timelines, and warranties.
 Avoid companies that pressure you or demand payment before work.

-Choose an HVAC company with highly trained technicians who have proper licensing and experience.
-In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the specific exam depends on what kind of equipment they plan to work with).
+It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
+HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the type of exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-All other licensing requirements are handled at the state level.
+All other licensing requirements are handled on a state-by-state basis.

 There are no state-level licensing requirements for contractors in Illinois.
-However, there may be local regulations.
-Be sure to check with your municipal government to verify that your contractor meets all the requirements.
+However, there may be local regulations, so make sure to check with your municipal government to confirm that your contractor meets all of the requirements.
 You can also verify an Illinois business license on the Secretary of State's website.
-You should also check a company's reviews and complaints on sites such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with great feedback and good customer testimonials.
+Always check a company's reviews and complaints with organizations such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
+Choose a provider with glowing reviews and stories of positive service experiences.

-Typically, you should have your HVAC system inspected twice a year.
-After an inspection, your technician will tell you what, if any, services are required.
-You should also have an inspection if you start to notice any issues, such as strange noises, unusual smells, or leaks.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected about twice a year.
+Following an inspection, your technician will inform you if any services are needed.
+You should also call a technician if you notice new issues such as unusual smells, leaks, or strange noises.
+If your home has ductwork, you should have it inspected every few years.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
-You could also consider getting a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
+Always keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at a time.
+You could also consider installing a smart thermostat.

-Generally, HVAC installation or replacement takes one to three days for the entire system.
-Installing or replacing an air conditioning unit or a furnace takes anywhere from about half a day up to two days.
-The exact amount of time will depend on factors like the size of your house, how easily accessible different parts of the system are, and whether your technician finds any problems.
+Generally, whole-system HVAC installation or replacement takes one to three days.
+Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
+The exact amount of time will depend on factors like how large your home is, how easily accessible different sections are, and whether your technician finds any problems.